digbyr/AerosolDiagnosticsTool/README.md

 **The Aerosol Diagnostics Tool produces diagnostic figures comparing simulated aerosol optical depth against remotely-sensed observational estimates.
 Total (AOD) and dust (DOD) optical depth analyses are currently supported.**

-The Aerosol Diagnostics Tool consists of a main analysis script, a data-reader utility, and a config file.
+The Aerosol Diagnostics Tool consists of a main analysis script, two config files, and a small number of utility scripts.
-  * The **main analysis script** is provided as both a python script (.py) and an interactive jupyter notebook (.ipynb).
-User input is required to specify the models, years, and variables to be plotted; the location in which these details are specified is clearly indicated in the scripts, and further explanation is provided in the wiki.
+  * The **main analysis script** is provided as both a python script (*aerosol_diagnostics.py*) and an interactive jupyter notebook (*aerosol_diagnostics.ipynb*).
+This script reads in user-specified parameters from config_setup.yaml and outputs aerosol diagnostic figures in a multi-page pdf.
 Throughout the wiki, references to aerosol_diagnostics.py refer equally to the .ipynb notebook version.
+  * The **config files** need to be filled out by the user.
+There are two:
+      * *config_setup.yaml* specifies the models to be evaluated, the years + variables to be compared, and the name of the output pdf.
+      * *config_dirs_vars.yaml* specifies the paths to the different datasets and the variable names used in the simulated datasets.
-  * The **data-reader utility** reads and processes observed and simulated optical depth fields for use in the analysis script.
-It should run without any user input, although it does make certain assumptions about directory structure.
+  * The **utility scripts** are mainly responsible for reading and processes observed and simulated optical depth fields for use in the analysis script.
+They should run without any user input, although *datareaders.py* does make certain assumptions about directory structure.
 These assumptions are outlined in the wiki.
-All datasets, including the reference observations, need to be provided by the user.
-  * The **config file** needs to be filled out by the user.
-It specifies the paths to the different datasets and the variable names used in the simulated datasets (see wiki for details).
+One utility script, *taylorDiagram.py*, is used for plotting.
+It was developed by Yannick Copin, and all rights belong to him.

 **The wiki provides documentation on:**
   * The python packages required for the Aerosol Diagnostic Tool to run;
-  * Instructions for filling out the config file, and expected directory structure in which data should be organized;
+  * Instructions for filling out the config files, and expected directory structure in which data should be organized;
   * The observational datasets used (a brief overview of each instrument, and where to find the data);
-  * The inputs required for each function in the data-reader and analysis scripts
+  * The inputs required for each function in the data-reader and analysis scripts.